 How do I install wireless interconnected smoke alarms?

-This will explain how to physically install your smoke alarms to the ceiling.
+This will explain how to physically install your interconnected smoke alarms to the ceiling.

-One benefit from using wireless interconnected battery powered smoke alarms is that you can install them yourself without the need for an electrician or other tradesperson.
+One benefit from using wireless 10-year battery powered interconnected smoke alarms is that you can install them yourself without the need for an electrician or other tradesperson.

-Our smoke alarms can be installed by using the anchor and screws supplied with the alarm:
+Our smoke alarms can be installed by using the supplied mounting bracket and screws.

 Note: Before installing any smoke alarms please review the ‘RECOMMENDED PLACEMENT’ section for guidance.